So you want to learn about functional fitness?

 Here, the kettlebell is substituting for an object you may have to pick up and lift during your everyday life: a book, a pet rabbit, a cursed golden idol, etc.

-It’s why we encourage free weights instead of machine use, because free weights force you to balance and control objects just like you have to in day-to-day life.
+It’s why we encourage free weights instead of machines, because free weights force you to balance and control objects just like you have to in day-to-day life.

 Another thing to consider for functional fitness: “compound exercises.”